agatha196/ZoomaTech/README.md

 ## Objective

-The primary goal of this initiative is to provide leadership with a real-time, self-serve view of sales performance across the firm.
+The primary goal of this initiative is to provide leadership with a real-time, self-serve view of sales performance across the company.
 The dashboard enables leadership to:

 - Track sales conversion and average time to close
 - Identify top-performing reps, industries, and products